 privacy practices.
 You may opt-out of email communications at any time by clicking on

 You'll soon start receiving the latest Mayo Clinic health information you requested in your inbox.

 Sorry something went wrong with your subscription

 Please, try again in a couple of minutes

 See more Expert Answers

 - Dry mouth.
-National Institute of Dental and Craniofacial Research. http://www.nidcr.nih.gov/OralHealth/Topics/DryMouth/DryMouth.htm.
-Accessed April 23, 2013.
+National Institute of Dental and Craniofacial Research. https://www.nidcr.nih.gov/oralhealth/topics/drymouth/drymouth.htm.
+Accessed April 6, 2023.

-- Dry mouth (xerostomia) — Treatment.
-American Academy of Oral Medicine. http://www.aaom.com/patients/treatment-of-dry-mouth-xerostomia/.
-Accessed May 28, 2013.
+- Dry mouth.
+The American Academy of Oral Medicine. https://www.aaom.com/.
+Accessed April 6, 2023.

 - Nathan, CA, et al. Current management of xerostomia in head and neck cancer patients.
 American Journal of Otolaryngology — Head and Neck Medicine and Surgery.
 2023; doi:10.1016/j.amjoto.2023.103867.